SanjayArepally/hiring_metrics_app/README.md

 - ats.db — generated SQLite DB (ignored by .gitignore)

 ## Notes
-- For production: replace SQLite with S3/Redshift, schedule ETL via Airflow/Glue, use secure credentials and remove ETL button from public hosting.
+- For production: replace SQLite with S3/Redshift, schedule ETL via Airflow/Glue, use secure credentials, and remove the ETL button from public hosting.